-In the UK The Bodley Head brought out The Islamic Enlightenment: the modern struggle between faith and reason on February 23, 2017.
+In the UK The Bodley Head brought out The Islamic Enlightenment: The modern struggle between faith and reason on February 23, 2017.
+The same book appeared in the US, with the subtitle The struggle between faith and reason, 1798 to modern times, on April 4, published by Liveright.

 Islamic Enlightenment?
 To look at the Middle East's current movements of fundamentalist revival, you might think it never happened.
 In fact, from the beginning of the nineteenth century to the present day Islamic society in its Middle Eastern heartlands has been transformed by modern ideals and practices, and the retreat of religion under a wave of secular knowledge defined by rationalism.